Today’s Guest: Jonathan Katz, comedian, “Dr. Katz, Professional Therapist”

 And fans from season one will notice a change in animation style in season two.

-Check it out for yourself at ExplosionBus.com or on YouTube.
+Check him out in animated form at ExplosionBus.com or on YouTube.
 Meanwhile, the doctor is in and I’m hoping he can make sense of it all for me.